Shellsort: Description

 As the example illustrates, the subarrays that Shellsort operates on are initially short; later they are longer but almost ordered.
 In both cases insertion sort works efficiently.

-Shellsort is not stable: it may change the relative order of elements with equal values.
+Unlike insertion sort, Shellsort is not a stable sort since gapped insertions transport equal elements past one another and thus lose their original order.
 It is an adaptive sorting algorithm in that it executes faster when the input is partially sorted.

-Pseudocode
+Example

-Using Marcin Ciura's gap sequence, with an inner insertion sort.
+This is a C# example using Marcin Ciura's gap sequence, with an inner insertion sort.